udexon/Phoom/Jitsi_Meet_BodyPix.md

 - https://github.com/jitsi/jitsi-meet/issues/5269#issuecomment-622661995

+  - Question: How to extract human faces and bodies from Jitsi-Meet as Avatars in Augmented Reality Conferencing App?

   - TLDR: The Tensor Flow (TFJS) Body Pix algorithm is already included in Jitsi-Meet.

 1. The file and function that need to be modified are: